 Eggshells consist of 40% calcium, and chickens need this mineral for healthy laying.
 By feeding them shelled oysters, you instantly give your chickens a lot of calcium so they can lay strong eggs.

-The shells of oysters are a natural calcium supplement.
+Just like how mealworms for chickens are a great source of protein, the shells of oysters are a natural calcium supplement.

 Below, we look at the reasons to feed this mineral to chickens and how you can be sure to choose the best product.